sudhirkumar-tudu/Ecommerce-website/readme.md

-# EcoMart: Full-Stack E-commerce Platform.
+# PureLoom-Full Stack E-commerce Platform.

-#### EcoMart is an interactive, full stack E-commerce application designed to provide a seamless shopping experience for users.
+#### PureLoom is an interactive, full stack E-commerce application designed to provide a seamless shopping experience for users.

 ## Team Details